Collecting Compensation for Injuries Caused by Dangerous Toys

 Contact a Dedicated Personal Injury Lawyer

-If you live in Pennsylvania and your child recently suffered an injury as the result of a defectively manufactured toy, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation with an experienced personal injury lawyer.
+If you live in Pennsylvania and your child recently suffered an injury as the result of a defectively manufactured toy, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to schedule a free consultation with an experienced personal injury lawyer.